rust-lang/rust-forge/src/compiler/reviews.md

         - Feature stabilization without other changes is likely fine to rollup, though.
 - `rollup=maybe`: This is the **default** if you do not specify a rollup status.
-Use this if you don't have a much confidence that it won't break tests.
+Use this if you don't have much confidence that it won't break tests.
 This can be used if you aren't sure if it should be one of the other categories.
-- `rollup=iffy`: Use this for mildly risky PRs.
+- `rollup=iffy`: Use this for mildly risky PRs (more risky than "maybe").
   Example scenarios:
     - The PR is large and non-additive (note: adding 2000 lines of completely new tests is fine to rollup).
     - Messes too much with: